-FLEX Hyperborealis will have it’s debut, in Oslo Norway in August 2017.
-Thirteen dancers from Brooklyn are coming to Norway to be apart of the production.
-Over twohoundred children and youth will be involved in the project through assistant-positions, Workshops/Showcase and as audience.
+FLEX Hyperborealis had it’s debut, in Oslo Norway in August 2017.
+Thirteen dancers from Brooklyn came to Norway to be apart of the production.
+Over a houndred children and youth was involved in the project through assistant-positions, Workshops/Showcase and as audience.

 The performances in FLEX-Hyperborealis are based on the myth of Apollo.
 Apollo is the Greek God of Music, Poetry and Healing (Apollon Smiteus).
 The ancient myth narrates Apollo traveling to the happy people beyond the Northern Wind.
 It was a people who knew no sickness and death, and who, according to legends lived incredibly long.
 They poured from the source of Wisdom, giving inspiration to all who drank from it.
 Old sources says that the journey to the land beyond the northern wind was very difficult, and there are only few who manage to get there.
 Apollo traveled to the land Beyond the North Wind in search of his roots.
 There Apollo received the snake-entwined pole- a symbol later to be Associated with the art of medicine.
 It is with the Hyperboreans that Apollo retrieves the deepest understanding of the mystery of life.